Andy Votel: Finders Keepers

 In 1999 Votel, along with Doug Shipton and Dom Thomas, founded the reissue label Finders Keepers.
 The debut release was a reissue of the then-obscure L'enfant Assassin Des Mouches by Jean-Claude Vannier.
 The label then carved a niche in reissuing vinyl obscurities from around the world, tracking down artists such as Selda Bagcan, Bruno Spoerri and Jean-Pierre Massiera.

 Other labels

 Votel co-runs Bird records with Jane Weaver and co-runs Pre-Cert Home Entertainment with Demdike Stare and Boomkat.

 As graphic designer

 Votel is a graphic designer and has created over 150 record sleeves.
 Notable artists to use his graphic design work include Gilles Peterson, Badly Drawn Boy, David Holmes, and Cate Le Bon.
-He has also designed campaigns for Adidas, Stussy, Levi, and Adam Et Rope.
+He has also designed campaigns for Adidas, Stüssy, Levi, and Adam Et Rope.
 He was also the in-house designer for Fat City.
 Votel teaches part-time at Stockport Design College.